Understanding the Underused Housing Tax (UHT) and Its Implications

 ⚠️ Important:

-Many owners are penalized simply for not filing the UHT return
+Many owners face penalties simply for not filing the UHT return.

 Who Is Required to File a UHT Return?

-You may be required to file Form if you are:
+You may need to file Form if you are:

 Even if the property is: